eashanhatti/peridot/README.md

 ```

 A more in-depth explanation of the language's rationale can be found [here](./RATIONALE.md).
 A comparison to the old version of the language can be found [here](./OLD_VS_NEW.md).

-### References and Inspiration

-A list of prior art that have influenced Konna's design and implementation can be found [here](./REFERENCES.md).